telefonicaid/fiware-cloto/README.rst

 ----------------

 Once you have all prerequisites installed, you must create a DB named cloto in your MySQL server.
-Ensure your mysql path is in your path.
-If not, you can add executing (change ``/usr/local/`` with your mysql folder):
+MYSQL installation directory should be added to PATH environment variable.
+You can add it executing (change ``/usr/local/`` with your mysql folder):

 .. code::